HudoGriz/QTLspyer/README.md

 ### Requirements and limitations

-The variant calling pipeline is recurse intensive.
+The variant calling pipeline is resource intensive.
 The recommended specs are above 8GB of RAM.
 The minimum is 4GB.
 A CPU that allows multithreading is recommended.
-Benchmark processes with 1-3 GB `.fastq` samples took 2-4 hours on 32GB of RAM and 8 core processor.
+Benchmark processes with 1-3 GB `.fastq` samples took 2-4 hours on 32GB of RAM and 8 core processors.
 Samples between 5-10 GB can reach up to 15 hours.
 Make sure to have enough space on the hard drive.
 For every GB of input data we can expect on average 7 GB of output information.

 ## Resources